iamvery/iamvery.github.com/_drafts/ruby-blocks-are-not-a-thing.md

 ### Blocks

-Turns out the stuff we refer to as blocks in Ruby are just the syntax for a special kind of argument that may be given to a method.
+Turns out the stuff we refer to as blocks in Ruby are just the syntax for a special kind of argument that defines a sequence of statements.
-The "block" is literally the sequence of Ruby statements that is the behavior.
-Every method in Ruby may have exactly one block argument provided.
+These blocks are then used to carry out that operation at a later point.
 Actually you've already used blocks several times in the above examples.
 The methods `proc` and `lambda` require a block argument used to define their behavior.